-This money is literally being stolen out of the pockets of hardworking employees and is where the legal services of our law firm can help you.
+This money is literally being stolen out of the pockets of hardworking employees and is where the legal services of our FLSA lawyers can help you.

 Labor and employment laws are very complex.
-In many instances, the only way an employee will ever recover lost compensation is by hiring a law firm to investigate their individual circumstances and then by filing a civil lawsuit.
+In many instances, the only way an employee will ever recover lost compensation is by hiring a law firm to investigate their individual circumstances and then by filing an unpaid overtime lawsuit.